gabriela-framework/gabriela/docs/README.md

 #### Handling global error: asProcess()

 When using Gabriela as a NodeJS process, a critical error that is not caught terminates the process.
+This is very important because you might not want this default behaviour.

 You can override this behaviour by using the *catchError* event that is raised if *onError* does not exist either on the module or plugin level, or when an error is thrown with native javascript error handling i.e.
 `throw new Error()` instead of using `throwException` function.